imixs/imixs-cloud/README.md

 	$ sudo ./scripts/setup_centos.sh

-You can find details about how to create a cluster on the [official kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+You can find details about how to create a cluster also on the [official kubernets documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

 ### 2. Initialize Your Kubernetes Master Node